massimocaprinali/cloud-foundry-public/liberty-updates.md

 {: #liberty-latest_updates}

 ## A list of the latest updates in the Liberty buildpack.

+### September 3, 2021: Updated Liberty buildpack v3.61-20210826-1015
+* The alternate and default Liberty runtime GA version is changed to the `21.0.0.9` release.
+    * To specify the monthly runtime set the following two variables:
+      ```
+      ibmcloud cf set-env <yourappname> JBP_CONFIG_LIBERTY "version: +"
+      ibmcloud cf set-env <yourappname> IBM_LIBERTY_MONTHLY true
+      ```
+* The IBM JRE Version is updated to 8 SR6 FP35 and includes the [Oracle's July Security fixes](https://www.oracle.com/security-alerts/cpujul2021.html).
+* The AdoptOpenJDK Open J9 alternate JRE is updated to 11.0.12_7_openj9-0.27.0

 ### August 6, 2021: Updated Liberty buildpack v3.60-20210730-0620
 * The alternate Liberty runtime GA version is changed to the `21.0.0.8` release.